Aiia22/Aiia22/README.md

 - 👀 I'm interested in AI and Blockchain Technology.

-- 🌱 Currently, I'm focused on learning Java, C#, React, and TypeScript.
+- 🌱 Currently, I'm focused on learning Java, C#, React, Python and TypeScript.

 - 💞️ I'm open to collaborating on interesting projects that align with my interests and skillset.